 NUPMBER OF CHILDREN REACHED:

-In addition to these discussions on entrepreneurship and saving, PROVICT in Partnership with Eddy Hope Foundation organized a talk on Career option and Money Psychology.
-The career talk, guided the students on how to discover their potentials and skills and how they use the skills in the right way to earn money even while in school.
-He also advised the students on how to choose careers which make use of their skills.
+PROVICT in Partnership with Eddy Hope Foundation organized a talk on Career options and Money Psychology.
+The career talk guided the students on how to discover their potential and develop skills, and how they use these skills to earn money even while in school.
+During the talk, students weree also advised on how to choose careers which make use of their skills.

 The Syndicat National Autonome de l’Enseignement Secondaire (SNAES) marked their participation to the celebration by a variety of activities.
-They organized banks visits and 80 children visited la BICEC (Banque internationale du Cameroun pour l’épargne et le crédit), and around 5000 youth and children were reached throughout other events of the week such as radio talks, documentary presentation on GMW and Aflatoun day, sketches, theaters, Aflatoun day celebration, quiz and drama etc.
+They organized banks visits where 80 children visited la BICEC (Banque internationale du Cameroun pour l’épargne et le crédit), and around 5000 youth and children were reached through other events in the Week such as radio talks, a documentary presentation on GMW and Aflatoun day, theatre sketches, the Aflatoun day celebration, quizzes and informal drama workshops.

 2014 Cameroon Global Money Week